Søk

 Please note that by providing a statement of willingness to identify as a UiO SYLFF-Fellow you will be requested to provide additional personal data (post address, e-mail address and phone number) upon being awarded a scholarship.
 This data will be made available for The Tokyo Foundation as a part of building UiO’s SYLFF-Fellows Network.
 The data is also used in order to provide current and past Fellows with information about scholarship opportunities, as well as alumni arrangements and SYLFF-conferences, etc. This is a requirement only for those who are awarded a scholarship and it is not a general requirement when submitting an application.

-The current application deadline is 15 March.
+The current application deadline is 1 December.

-Applicants are notified about the outcome in May.
+Applicants are notified about the outcome in February.

 More information about the call and frequently asked questions can be found on the UiO website.